o3de/o3de.org/content/docs/user-guide/components/reference/transform.md

 ### RotateAroundLocalZ

-Rotates around the local z\-axis for a radian angle.
+Rotates around the local z-axis for a radian angle.

 **Parameters**
-The radian angle to rotate around the local z\-axis.
+The radian angle to rotate around the local z-axis.
 Type: Float

 **Return**